megvii-research/MSPN/README.md

 the ***gpu_num*** is the number of gpus, and ***iter_num*** is the iteration number you want to test.

 ## Citation
-Please considering citing this project in your publications if it helps your research.
+Please considering citing our projects in your publications if they help your research.
 ```
 @article{li2019rethinking,
   title={Rethinking on Multi-Stage Networks for Human Pose Estimation},